First Reading: Deuteronomy 4: 1-2, 6-8

 In the book of Deuteronomy, Moses reminded the people of the great gift God had given them in the Law.
 His ordinances were a point of pride and a burden.
 Israelites could crow about the Torah only to the extent that they held true to it.
 They shouldn't modify it for the sake of convenience.
 They shouldn't ignore it to gain advantage.
 The Law defined them as a people.
 It declared YHWH as their God and Israel as His servants.

-As American Christians, we cling to our identity as free individual who chose to follow a Jewish Messiah.
+As American Christians, we cling to our identity as free individuals who chose to follow a Jewish Messiah.
 Our choice defines our identity and implicitly gives others a yardstick to measure us.
 If we hold fast to that identity, we will be found worthy and influence others, even as they point to us as examples.
 And, who knows, they might even join us.